 - Utilities: 21,970¥ or $211.66, €173.89 or £154.72

 - Rent (1 bedroom/city center): 82,500¥ or $794.80, €652.99 or £580.99

 - Rent (1 bedroom/city center): 56,600¥ or $545.28, €447.99 or £398.60

 You’ll need to do your own conversions, for your respective currency, to compare average cost of living.
 As you can see, some items may be more costly, while others, like rent, can be significantly less in Japan than in other countries.

 Japan’s robust public transportation, low crime rate, abundance of parks, top rate healthcare, delicious food and convenience make it a great option for anyone retiring.
+There are a number of different visa options available for those hoping to retire in Japan, though it is always a good idea to check in on the Immigration Services Agency for the most up to date information.
 The cost of living can be higher than many first-world countries, but rental prices are often cheaper outside of city centers, especially for one-bedroom units.